Etrian Odyssey/Etrian Odyssey Untold: The Millennium Girl

 - Changed in the remake so that it's more to protect the town and the other non-infected forest folk from a spreading pandemic.

 - The fifth stratum.
 Everything from The Reveal to the music to the notes you find explaining what happened, to the climactic encounters and finally the Final Boss.
 It's all designed to hit you in the heart.

 Etrian Odyssey II: Heroes of Lagaard/Etrian Odyssey II Untold: Knight of Fafnir

-Depending on how you handle the Sadistic Choice, Hypatia or Agata's death.
-The only way to avoid this is by deliberately invoking What Happened to the Mouse?; otherwise, Agata either gets himself killed following your directions, or gets Hypatia killed investigating on his own.
+- Depending on how you handle the Sadistic Choice, Hypatia or Agata's death.
+The only way to avoid this is by deliberately invoking What Happened to the Mouse?; otherwise, Agata either gets himself killed following your directions, or gets Hypatia killed investigating on her own.

 Etrian Odyssey IV: Legends of the Titan

 - Once you're near the end of the Post-End Game Content, the people from Tharsis will start realizing that soon there will be no reason for you to stay on Tharsis, and your guild will leave.
 In other words, they know you'll stop playing the game.
 And they straight out say they'll miss you and some even beg you to come back.
 Yeah, go on, turn off your 3DS, you monster.